schemaanalyst/directedRandom-R-pkg/README.md

 Platform: x86_64-pc-linux-gnu (64-bit)
 ```

+You would need `devtools` to install our package:

+* [devtools](https://github.com/hadley/devtools) - Tools to make an R developer's life easier

+### Installing

-You can type the next command in your R development environment if you want to want to install the package using `devtools`.
-This method is ideal if you plan to leverage, without modification, our existing functions and data sets in
+You can type the next command in your R development environment if you want to want to install this package:
-your own work.

 ```shell
 devtools::install_github("schemaanalyst/directedRandom-R-pkg")
 ```

-## Example Run
-In your R environment use the following commands:
+For an example run, in your R environment, use the following commands:

 * Collecting the data sets into dataframes: